Tito Sotto: Minority leader (2025)

-When the 20th Congress convened on 28 July 2025, Sotto ran for Senate President but was defeated by Francis Escudero, who was re-elected with 19 votes to Sotto's 5.
-Following that, Sotto became Minority Leader of the Senate.
+When the 20th Congress convened on 28 July 2025, Sotto ran for Senate president but was defeated by Francis Escudero, who was re-elected with 19 votes to Sotto's 5.
+Following that, Sotto became Senate minority leader.

-As Senate Minority Leader, Sotto opposed a motion to archive the impeachment of Sara Duterte.
+As Senate minority leader, Sotto opposed a motion to archive the first impeachment of Sara Duterte.
 He was one of four senators (the others being Risa Hontiveros, Kiko Pangilinan, and Bam Aquino), following a Supreme Court ruling that declared the complaint null and void ab initio and held that the Senate did not acquire jurisdiction.